Configuration

 }) satisfies BillingConfig;

-As you can see, the plan is now a custom plan.
-The UI will display the plan in the pricing table, but it won't be available for purchase.
+As you can see, the plan now has a custom variant.
+The UI will display it in the pricing table, but it won't be available for purchase.

-We do this by adding the following fields:
+We do this by using the following fields:

 • custom: A flag to indicate that the plan is custom.
 This will prevent the plan from being available for purchase.
 It's set to false by default.

-• label: This is used to display the label in the pricing table instead of the price.
+• label: Displayed in the pricing table instead of a numeric amount.

-• href: The link to the page where the user can contact you.
+• href: The link to the page where the user goes when they click on the variant.
 This is used in the pricing table.

 Discounts

 Sometimes, you want to offer a discount to your users.
-This is done by adding a discount to the price in discounts field.
+This is done by adding a discount to the discounts array and pointing it at specific variant IDs via appliesTo.

 index.ts